Biblical & Early Christian Studies

 Research is the Centre is wide-ranging and interdisciplinary, covering areas such as Hellenistic Judaism, New Testament Studies, Patristics, Late-Antique Cultural and Intellectual History, and Byzantine Studies.
 The Centre holds a regular research seminar, and welcomes graduate students.

-Texts, Traditions, and Early Christian Identities: New Research Program
+New Research Positions available: Texts, Traditions, and Early Christian Identities

 We are pleased to announce a new research program in New Testament led by Prof. Francis Watson (Durham/ACU).
 Please see further information below.
-Research Fellow positions associated with the project will shortly be advertised.
+Research Fellow positions associated with the project are advertised here.

 Modes of Knowing PhD Scholarships Now Open